sharm588/SAV-Simulator/README.md

 5.)
 Set environment variable for resources folder to 'RESOURCES_FOLDER' when using main file *Application*

-    1. Click the box in the top right hand corner with the file's name
+    1. Open the project directory on the left hand side (press the button on the left edge of IntelliJ with the folder icon)
+    2. Navigate to src -> main -> java -> org -> umn -> research -> evsimulator
+    3. Right click on the Application class and select the option to create a configuration of Application.main().
+Press 'Ok' when prompted
-    2. Click 'Edit Configurations...'
+    2. Click 'Edit Configurations...' in the top right hand corner
     3. In the 'Environment Variables' section under 'Configuration', type 'RESOURCES_FOLDER=' followed by the path for the resources folder
     4. Click the 'Apply' button then 'Ok'